Menopause Hormone Therapy Overview

 Should I or Shouldn't I?

-There is really no single answer to the conundrum should I or shouldn’t I take hormones.
-Alleviating hot flashes or vaginal dryness and preventing fractures are all proven benefits of HT.
-However, the decision must be individualized for each woman, taking into account her medical history, preferences, and concerns.
-There are no scientific studies that support the routine use of hormones in healthy menopausal and perimenopausal women.
+There is no clear answer - while alleviating hot flashes, vaginal dryness, and preventing fractures are all proven benefits of HT, the decision must be individualized.
+The decision should take into account an individual's medical history, preferences, and concerns.
+While some women may be interested in using HT in order to alleviate uncomfortable experiences associated with menopause, there are no scientific studies that support the routine use of hormones in healthy menopausal and perimenopausal women.

 Currently, scientific evidence supports the use of HT only in the following cases: